 Cline was born Virginia Patterson Hensley on September 8, 1932, in Winchester, Virginia.
 She helped break down the gender barrier in this musical genre, thanks in large part to her smooth-sounding, emotive voice.

 Cline's father, Samuel, was a blacksmith.
 Her mother, Hilda, was only 16 years old when she married Samuel, more than 25 years her senior.
 The couple had three children together before splitting up, with Hilda becoming a seamstress to support her family.

 Cline taught herself how to play the piano around the age of eight.
 She later discovered her passion for singing.
 When she was 16, Cline dropped out of school to go to work because her family desperately needed the money.
 She was employed at a number of places, including a poultry plant and a local soda shop.
 In her free time, Cline started her singing career.
 She performed on local radio stations and entered numerous singing contests.

 In 1952, Cline began performing with bandleader Bill Peer's group.
 Peer encouraged her to change her first name to "Patsy" for their performances.
 She picked up the second part of her now-famous moniker the following year after marrying Gerald Cline.
 Cline landed a recording contract in 1954, but her first few singles failed to catch on.

 Cline's career hit a turning point in 1957.
 She landed a spot on the Arthur Godfrey's Talent Scouts show.
 Cline wowed audiences with her performance of "Walkin' After Midnight," winning the program's competition.
 After her appearance on Arthur Godfrey's Talent Scouts, the song hit the country and pop charts.

-Cline divorced her first husband around this time.
+Cline divorced Gerald around this time.
 She soon married Charles Dick.
 The couple had two children together, daughter Julie and son Randy.